Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 ethmoid sinuses.
-It develops in nerve tissue associated with the sense of smell and can occur in people of any age.
-This cancer is very uncommon, accounting for 7 percent of all cancers of the nasal cavity and paranasal sinuses.
-Although it generally grows slowly, an esthesioneuroblastoma can sometimes grow very quickly.
-Fast-growing tumors can metastasize (spread) even many years after treatment of the initial tumor.Esthesioneuroblastoma is a rare cancer of the upper part of the nasal cavity called the cribiform plate, which is a bone deep in the skull between the eyes, and above the
+It accounts for about 5% of all cancers of the nasal cavity and paranasal sinuses.
+It develops in nerve tissue associated with the sense of smell (olfactory nerve).
+It can occur at any age, but typically is found in adulthood.
+Symptoms may be nonspecific and include a blockage of the nasal passageways due to the tumor, facial pain, runny nose, and nosebleeds.
+Treatment usually includes surgery to remove the tumor, radiation therapy, and sometimes chemotherapy.Olfactory neuroblastoma is a rare cancer of the upper part of the nasal cavity called the cribiform plate, which is a bone deep in the skull between the eyes, and above the

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Esthesioneuroblastoma.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Olfactory neuroblastoma.
 Click on the link to view a sample search on this topic.